cURL libcurl What Makes It Special

 Also, libcurl's unique offer of both a pull and push interface allows applications to use it exactly the way they please.

 If compiled with IPv6 support enabled, All protocols work splendidly on IPv6 stacks.
-There are some minor quirks to keep in mind: kerberos4 does not work over IPv6 by design and the SOCKS support is not properly adapted for IPv6.
+There are some minor quirks to keep in mind: kerberos4 does not work over IPv6 by design and the SOCKS4 support is not properly adapted for IPv6.

 There is nothing in particular needed to get IPv6 to be used, the library API remains exactly the same and adjusts to IPv4/Ipv6 dynamicly.
 You can use host names that only have AAAA DNS records, or you can use IPv6 IP-only style addresses like [::1].